-Kansas law provides several ways in which a city can assist developers or businesses in making improvements (e.g. construction of public infrastructure, expansions of buildings, etc.) which ultimately will benefit the city.
+Kansas law provides several ways that a city can assist developers or businesses in making improvements (e.g. construction of public infrastructure, expansions of buildings, etc.) which ultimately will benefit the city.
 Each of these ways is set out in Kansas statutes, and these statutes dictate what tools are available to the city, and what procedures need to be followed to determine if the city can or should assist the private developer or business.
-Additionally, cities in Kansas have “Home Rule Authority”, which, among other things, allows cities to provide incentives that, although not specifically authorized by State statutes, they are also not prohibited.
+Additionally, cities in Kansas have “Home Rule Authority”, which, among other things, allows cities to provide incentives that, although not specifically authorized by State statutes, are not prohibited either.
 Some examples include economic development grants, suspension, reduction, or rebates of certain types of taxes or fees, and reduced utility rates.
-Many of the statutory mechanisms for economic development incentives require the city to involve its Bond Counsel and/or Financial Advisor, and in most instances the city will require the applicant to deposit monies to cover these out-of-pocket fees to be charged to the city by Bond Counsel and Financial Advisor.
+Many of the statutory mechanisms for economic development incentives require the city to involve its Bond Counsel and/or Financial Advisor, and the city, therefore, may require the applicant to deposit monies to cover these out-of-pocket fees to be charged to the city by Bond Counsel and Financial Advisor.

 Use of incentives should be applied to the types of projects and locations in the community that advance the City’s stated strategic objectives.
 The level to which incentives should be applied should consider:

-(a) Benefit Districts are a financing and development tool whereby the city can issue general obligation bonds for construction of public improvements and then assess the cost of the improvement to properties benefitted by the improvement.
-The bonds are then retired through payment of special assessments by these benefiting properties and collected annually by the county through the property tax system.
+(a) Benefit Districts are a financing and development tool whereby the city can issue bonds, often tax-exempt, for construction of public improvements and then assess the cost of the improvement to properties that are benefitted by the improvement.
+The bonds are then retired through payment of special assessments by the benefiting properties and collected annually by the county through the property tax system.
 Generally speaking, Benefit Districts are used by the city to assist in development of public improvements that are needed as part of a larger development, such as arterial roadways, sidewalks, water lines, or sanitary sewers.
 Benefit Districts permit the construction of roads and infrastructure associated with new development without requiring established residents to pay for such new development.
+Benefit districts have a repayment term of up to 20 years (although may be shorter) and benefit district bonds may be issued with city credit support (although they are not required to be).

-(b) Tax Increment Financing (TIF) is a development tool which allows the city to pay a portion of redevelopment costs for a new development which is located in a city defined “redevelopment district”.
-The “redevelopment district” can only be created in certain statutorily defined areas: (1) Blighted; (2) Conservation; (3) Enterprise Zone; (4) Intermodal Transportation; (5) Major Tourism; (6) Major Commercial Entertainment and Tourism; and (5) Bioscience Development.
-With a TIF, the redevelopment costs of the project are paid (or reimbursed) from all or a portion of the new incremental property and/or sales tax revenue generated by the new development.
-The existing property and/or sales tax revenue (prior to redevelopment) is “frozen” until the development generates sufficient revenue to pay for redevelopment costs that the city and developer of the project have previously agreed can be paid by the new revenue or until the redevelopment district expires.
-Under Kansas law, these redevelopment costs may go toward public infrastructure improvements, including road and utility construction, as well as demolition of existing structures, but may not go toward private building construction.
-By statute, a minimum level of tax mills for schools and the State are protected from being paid (i.e., diverted) toward redevelopment costs, and increment payments are limited to 20 years from approval of the project plan associated with the redevelopment.
-The city has complete discretion over whether and how much property tax, sales tax and other local revenues will be captured by the TIF.
+(b) Tax Increment Financing (TIF) is a development tool that allows the city to pay a portion of redevelopment costs for a new development which is located in a city defined “redevelopment district”.
+The “redevelopment district” can only be created in certain statutorily defined areas: (1) Blighted; (2) Conservation; (3) Enterprise Zone; (4) Intermodal Transportation; (5) Major Tourism; (6) Major Commercial Entertainment and Tourism; and (7) Bioscience Development.
+Within an approved redevelopment district, the city may approve one or more TIF project plan areas.
+With TIF, the redevelopment costs of the project are paid (or reimbursed) from all or a portion of the new incremental property and/or sales tax revenue generated by the new development.
+The existing property and/or sales tax revenue (prior to redevelopment) is “frozen” until the development generates sufficient revenue to pay for redevelopment costs that the city and developer of the project have previously agreed can be paid by the new revenue or until the redevelopment plan expires.
+Under Kansas law, these redevelopment costs may go toward public infrastructure improvements, including road, parking, and utility construction, as well as demolition of existing structures, but may not go toward private building construction.
+By statute, a minimum level of tax mills for schools and the State are protected from being paid (i.e. diverted) toward redevelopment costs, and increment payments are limited to 20 years from the effective date of the project plan associated with each redevelopment project plan area.
+The city has complete discretion over whether and how much property tax, sales tax and other local revenues will be captured by the TIF, as well as over what period of time (up to the 20-year maximum) they may be captured and redirected.
 The city may, if requested by the developer, issue bonds supported by TIF revenues, or TIF revenues plus a general obligation pledge of the city.

 (d) Community Improvement Districts (CID) allow a property owner to petition the city to levy special assessments or impose up to an additional 2% sales tax within a designated area (the district) to pay (or reimburse) eligible project costs.
 These costs may include infrastructure, design, engineering, and construction-related activities.
-Unlike a TDD, the special assessments or sales taxes must be spent on improvements within the boundaries of the CID.
+The special assessments or sales taxes generally must be spent on improvements within the boundaries of the CID.
 The city may, upon request of the petitioner, issue bonds supported by the CID revenues.

 (f) Downtown Redevelopment District (DRD) allows the city to make application to the Kansas Secretary of Commerce to designate a downtown area (can include commercial and residential) as eligible for a rebate of the incremental increase in real property taxes (appraised value must increase by at least 25%) collected from property that has undergone approved improvements.
 The rebate of the increment can only extend for nine years and can equal 100% in years 1 through 5, 80% in year 6, 60% in year 7, 40% in year 8, and 20% in year 9.
 This tool is very similar to a Neighborhood Revitalization District but takes away the need to seek agreement by other taxing jurisdictions to include their tax increment as part of the rebate because approval by the Secretary of Commerce mandates that all taxing jurisdictions be subject to the rebate of the increment.

 (h) Constitutional Tax Abatements are permitted pursuant to Kansas statutes and the State Constitution.
-Cities may provide qualified businesses with an exemption of up to 100% of property taxes, for a period not to exceed 10 years, on the land where a new business or expansion of a business is built.
-In general, the only businesses eligible for constitutional tax abatements are those involved in (1) manufacturing; (2) research and development; and (3) interstate warehousing.
-Tax abatements are not permitted for any retail business, thus no component of an abated project can involve retail.
+Cities may provide a limited number of qualified businesses—typically manufacturing facilities and headquarters—an exemption of up to 100% of property taxes, for a period not to exceed 10 years, on the land where a new business or expansion of a business is built.
+Cities can use a payment in lieu of tax mechanism to reduce the effective value of the abatement to the applicant.

 (i) Industrial Revenue Bonds (IRBs) can be issued by cities to provide financing for a wide range of private business facilities.
-The two most common scenarios where IRBs are issued are: (1) in connection with a tax abatement, and (2) in connection with a commercial development to purchase construction materials and/or personal property for a new or expanded facility, which then allows for materials and personal property to be purchased exempt from sales tax.
-If IRBs are issued in connection with a tax abatement, title to the abated facility generally is conveyed or leased to the city and then leased back to the business, but only for as long as the IRBs are still outstanding.
+The two most common scenarios where IRBs are issued are: (1) in connection with a property tax abatement, and (2) in connection with a commercial development to purchase construction materials and/or personal property for a new or expanded facility, which then allows for materials and personal property to be purchased exempt from sales tax.
+IRBs issued for property tax abatement are generally not available to retail business or single-family housing developments.
+Tax abatements are limited to a maximum 10-year term, commencing in the year following the date of the IRB issuance.
+Cities can use a payment in lieu of tax mechanism to reduce the effective value of the abatement to the applicant.
 Significantly, issuance of IRBs does not affect the city’s credit or indebtedness rating.

-3. Property Tax Rebate: Reimbursement by the city, for economic development purposes, of all or a portion of city assessed property taxes.
+(3) Sales Tax Rebate: Reimbursement by the city, for economic development purposes, of all or a portion of city sales taxes.

-6. Special Neighborhood Improvement District (“NID”): Allows City Administrator to reduce or exempt projects in specified areas from imposition of excise taxes, building permit fees, and/or city utility connections.
+(6) Special Neighborhood Improvement District (“NID”): Allows the City Administrator to reduce or exempt projects in specified areas from imposition of excise taxes, building permit fees, and/or city utility connections.
 This incentive is specifically set out in Article 15 of Chapter 1 of this City Code.

-Whether the city is able to grant or approve one or more of the above economic incentives is largely controlled by applicable Kansas statutes and Constitutional provisions and is discretionary with the governing body of the city.
+The city is never obligated to offer incentives to a project.
+Whether the city is able to grant or approve one or more of the above economic incentives is largely controlled by applicable Kansas statutes and Constitutional provisions and is discretionary with the city governing body.
 However, above and beyond the question of whether the city is legally able to grant certain economic incentives, there are certain policy considerations the city will consider when exercising its discretion on whether to approve an economic incentive.

-The city will apply the maximum level of incentives available, in all forms, to projects that specifically and definitively advance the city’s community objectives.
-The applicant shall align incentive requests with specific elements of the City's Strategic Plan and this incentive philosophy.
+The city will apply incentives only to projects that specifically and definitively advance the city’s community objectives.
+The applicant shall align incentive requests with specific elements of the City’s Strategic Plan and this incentive philosophy.
 The governing body will determine the level to which project objectives align with city philosophy and align incentive recommendations appropriately.

 The quality of schools in the community is considered a strategic asset.
 Therefore, applications for incentives will seek to hold the school district harmless from tax deferment decisions and avoid a negative impact to school district funding based on the type of development for a particular project and its impact on the school system.